krishna-177/indoor_navigation_system/README.md

 ## Running the Project

+### E sp32 code
+Code for the ESP32 is in side the aruco_detector folder.
+Just copy paste this code.
+Change the wifi credentials in the code according to yours.

 ### Run for the getting the Camera stream.
 Make sure that you have both laptop and mobile phone connected on the same network
 // use the IP which will be displayed on the mobile screen when it start the server for streaming.